stevepurdie/saap-docs/content/for-developers/onboarding/secrets.md

     ![Vault-ocic-login](./images/vault-ocic-login.png)

 - You will be brought to the `Vault` console.
 You should see the key/value path for your tenant.

-- External Secrets Operator is used to fetch secret data from Vault, and create kubernetes secret in the cluster.
+- External Secrets Operator is used to fetch secret data from Vault, and create Kubernetes secret in the cluster.
 - External Secrets Operator uses SecretStore to make a connection to the Vault.
 - SecretStore uses ServiceAccount with Vault label to access Vault.
 - SecretStore and ServiceAccount is created in each tenant namespace.